quincy-rs/quincy/README.md

 All configuration files are stored either in `~/.config/quincy` (Linux, macOS) or `%APPDATA%\quincy` (Windows).

-The GUI runs in unprivileged mode and uses a separate executable (`quincy-client-daemon`) to handle privileged operations such as creating the TUN interface and setting up routes. *The current way this is done is using rather primitive privilege escallation commands, which do not have the best user experience.
-This is subject to change and will be improved upon before a proper 1.0.0 is released.*
+The GUI runs in unprivileged mode and uses a separate executable (`quincy-client-daemon`) to handle privileged operations such as creating the TUN interface and setting up routes.

+_The current way this is done is using rather primitive privilege escallation commands, which do not have the best user experience.
+This is subject to change and will be improved upon in the future_.

 ### Server
 The Quincy server requires a separate configuration file, an example of which can be found in [`examples/server.toml`](examples/server.toml).